 Dick has arguably the best moustache in showbusiness.
 He is a man of many interests, some of which are reflected in his successful and varied television career.
 He hit our television screens with ScrapHeap Challenge and subsequent credits include three series of It’s Not Easy Being Green and Celebrity Masterchef for the BBC and Hungry Sailors for ITV.
 2015 took Dick across the pond to film Dirty Rotten Survival in America for National Geographic, whilst filming Escape to the Chateau for Channel 4.
-2016 saw Dick return for a second series of ETTC alongside BBC4’s Trainspotters.
-2017 saw a brilliant fourth series of ETTC, ETTC DIY, Biggest Little Railway and Cabins in the Wild with Dick Strawbridge for Channel 4 and this year is Dick’s 5th series of ETTC and more ETTC DIY......
+Then in 2017, Dick filmed BBC4’s Trainspotters, Biggest Little Railway and Cabins in the Wild for Channel 4.
+In 2018 and 2019, we saw the 5th and 6th series of ETTC...

 Dick’s Practical Self Sufficiency Book is published all around the world.
 Still available and very current, many claim it’s their bible!

 Angel is a 1940s vintage-clad redhead from East London.
 She is the founder of The Vintage Patisserie, a glamorous hospitality company, and is author of the best-selling ‘Vintage Tea Party’ series which touched the hearts of many a vintage enthusiast.